If you used a fire extinguisher on your grill and are wondering how to clean grill after using fire extinguisher? Here’s what you need to do.

 Some of the chemicals used in various types of fire extinguishers might be deadly if swallowed.

-Fire extinguishers, containing potassium bicarbonate, potassium chloride, or monoammonium phosphate, are typically considered as non-toxic.
+Fire extinguishers, containing potassium bicarbonate, potassium chloride, or monoammonium phosphate, are typically considered non-toxic.
 But they can cause gastrointestinal irritation when ingested in large quantities.

 While, fire extinguishers containing chemicals such as sodium bicarbonate, potassium carbonate, or ammonium sulfate can be very toxic and should not be consumed.